 Do I Need a Visa for 2 Weeks in Costa Rica?

 Most passport holders do not require a visa to enter Costa Rica.
-However, you will need a valid passport and an onwards plane ticket to prove that you will exit Costa Rica within 90 days.
+However, you will need a valid passport and an onward plane ticket to prove that you will exit Costa Rica within 90 days.

 Is Costa Rica Safe?